Oklahoma State’s Mike Gundy Says ‘I Was A Dumb*ss’ For Wearing An OAN T-Shirt

 — Chuba Hubbard (@Hubbard_RMN) June 15, 2020

 As for Hubbard, he said he wanted to stand up for what is right, and the player relayed that he and Gundy talked for two hours.
-During their long conversation, the Heisman finalist realized that sometimes it is more a lack of education about the seriousness of what goes on for black people in America.
+During their long conversation, the Heisman finalist realized that sometimes behaviors are driven by a lack of education about the seriousness of what goes on for black people in America.
 His ultimate goal is to do his best to make OSU a better place for all student-athletes.

 — Mike Gundy (@CoachGundy) June 16, 2020